· 4 min read

 • Rehabilitating compensations that may hinder post-release recovery

 For example, many patients unknowingly engage their neck muscles to compensate for restricted tongue movement.
 Therapy retrains these muscles, helping ensure a successful frenectomy outcome.
 Patients who complete Myofunctional Therapy before their frenectomy typically experience better results, improved function, and lower risk of reattachment.
-Those who skip therapy often continue poor oral habits, reducing the overall benefits of the procedure.

-Meet Sarah—a 22-year-old woman who struggled with persistent jaw pain and poor sleep for years.
+Patient story: Meet Sarah—a 22-year-old woman who struggled with persistent jaw pain and poor sleep for years.
 She had tried everything, from night guards to chiropractic adjustments, with little relief.
 When she finally sought an evaluation, she learned she had an undiagnosed tongue tie restricting her tongue's natural movement.
 Before her release, she began Myofunctional Therapy, strengthening her tongue and retraining her muscles.
 After the procedure, her therapist guided her through recovery exercises, helping her fully regain function.
 Today, Sarah sleeps better, breathes more easily, and is finally free from chronic pain.

 Who are the Myofunctional Therapists in Columbus, Ohio?

 Central Ohio is home to several highly skilled Myofunctional Therapists.
 While therapy can be done virtually, an initial in-person evaluation is ideal for the best assessment.
-Here are three experienced knowledgable therapists I collaborate with:
+Here are three experienced knowledgeable therapists I collaborate with:

 • Treats children (4+) and adults